-BLUGOLD CONNECT - RSO ONLINE ENVIORNMENT
+BLUGOLD CONNECT+ - RSO ONLINE ENVIORNMENT

-Blugold Connect is an online community for student engagement at UW-Eau Claire.
-The system is housed by a company called Presence that assists in getting students involved as well as student organization management.
-Presence provides customer support 5 days a week (during regular business hours) via their online Chat feature.
-Blugold Connect is UW-Eau Claire's own customized student engagement system made specifically for Blugolds.
+Blugold Connect+ is an online community for student engagement at UW-Eau Claire.
+The system is housed by a company called Campus Groups that assists in getting students involved as well as student organization management.
+Campus Groups provides customer support 5 days a week (during regular business hours) via their online Chat feature.
+Blugold Connect+ is UW-Eau Claire's own customized student engagement system made specifically for Blugolds.

-Student organization officers use Blugold Connect to complete annual renewal requirements every fall.
+Student organization officers use Blugold Connect+ to complete annual renewal requirements every fall.
 They utilize the system to update their officers after elections and register for Blu's Organizations Bash.
-With Blugold Connect, organizations can create events that can be featured to all students via the Blugold Connect app, they can also fill out forms to change their names, reserve card swipe machines, track attendance at their events, track service hours, request funding through Student Senate, create a Smart Transcript and much more!
+With Blugold Connect+, organizations can create events that can be featured to all students via the Blugold Connect+ app, they can also fill out forms to change their names, reserve card swipe machines, track attendance at their events, track service hours, request funding through Student Senate, create a Smart Transcript and much more!

-Blugold Connect allows organizations to upload media and create events that will help them gain members and promote their organization.
+Blugold Connect+ allows organizations to upload media and create events that will help them gain members and promote their organization.
 Students can search for any organization and send join requests to get involved.

-Blugold Connect Training
+Blugold Connect+ Training

-All student organization presidents are recommended to complete a brief Blugold Connect online training session each fall semester during the Annual Renewal process (please note - this training module is currently being worked on and will not be available until further notice.)
-There are also many online training articles that you can access on the Presence Chat support when you are logged into your organizations' portal.
+All student organization presidents are recommended to complete a brief Blugold Connect+ online training session each fall semester during the Annual Renewal process.
+There are also many online training articles that you can access on the Campus Groups Chat support when you are logged into your organizations' portal.
 Should you have any specific questions, you can also contact the Activities, Involvement, and Leadership office at 715-836-4833 or e-mail activities@uwec.edu.